 The ENP-China project maintains a bibliography of all the works — source materials as well as academic literature — that are relevant to the study of elites as a historical object.
 It is organised in six sections: Biographical databases [any database with historical biographical data], Elites_China (Eng) [academic works on elites in China in English and other Western languages], Elites_China (Zh) [academic works on elites in China in Chinese], Elites Foreigners [academic works on foreign elites and foreigners in China in English and other Western languages], Elites History [academic works on elites outside of China in English and other Western languages], Source Books [all the source materials used in the ENP-China project.

-All the data sets produced in the course of the ENP-China project are made available on the ENP-China page on Zenodo, the long-term general-purpose open-access repository developed under the European OpenAIRE program and operated by CERN.
+All the data sets produced in the course of the ENP-China project are made available on the ENP-China Data Repository on Zenodo, the long-term general-purpose open-access repository developed under the European OpenAIRE program and operated by CERN.
 It allows researchers to deposit data sets, research software, reports, and any other research related digital artifacts.
 For each submission, a persistent digital object identifier (DOI) is minted, which makes the stored items easily citeable.